 Infliximab belongs to the class of medications called biological response modifiers ("biologics") or TNF blockers.
 It is used to treat:

-For adults with moderate-to-severely active Crohn’s disease, infliximab may be used alone or in combination with other medications to reduce signs and symptoms and aid in healing the lining of the digestive system.
+For adults with moderately-to-severely active Crohn’s disease, infliximab may be used alone or in combination with other medications to reduce signs and symptoms and to help heal the lining of the digestive system.
 It may also reduce the amount of corticosteroid that is needed to keep Crohn’s disease in remission.

 If you have one of these conditions, your body overproduces a protein called tumour necrosis factor (TNF), which causes pain, inflammation, and damage.
 Infliximab blocks the production of TNF and decreases the inflammation in the joints and on the skin.
 You may start to notice an improvement in symptoms about 2 weeks after starting treatment.

 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are being given this medication, speak to your doctor.
 Do not stop using this medication without consulting your doctor.